vmware/vmware-aria-operations-integration-sdk/docs/references/java_project/index.md

   Inside the package, there is an `Adapter.java` file that serves as the main class for the project.

 build.gradle.kts (file)
-: This files contains all the project dependencies along with some building specifications used by the Dockerfile.
+: This file tells the Java Compiler how to build the project, including all of the dependencies and where to find them.
+  Additionally, there is a custom `generateDependencies` task that is used by the multi-stage Dockerfile for creating the final Adpater Conatainer Image.
+This task should not be modified, and it should not be removed as a dependency of the `jar` task.

 commands.cfg (file)
 : This file contains a list of the commands the HTTP server can run, along with the path to the executable related to the